Beyond Autistic Burnout

 By the way, it doesn’t have to be either-or.
 They can be great complements to each other.

 I totally respect that.
-I’ve no doubt you’ve got a lot on your plate, or it feels like a lot (even if you objectively don’t have a lot going on).
+No doubt you’ve got a lot on your plate, or it feels like a lot (even if you objectively don’t have a lot going on).
 That’s how burnout is.
-I’m also wondering if that’s likely to change without you doing something to make it change.
+I’m also wondering if that’s likely to change without you doing something to make it change?

 Part of the point of this program is learning how to get rid of things in your life that are taking up your time and energy, that don’t need to be.
 So although this program will take some time, it’s also intended to give you back more time.